namely/docker-protoc/README.md

 ### Release

-Any new gRPC version based release is handled automatically once the relevant [Renovate](https://www.mend.io/free-developer-tools/renovate/) branch is merged to master via the CI (Github Action).
-A patch release should be created manually in Github and the CI workflow will take care of the rest.
+* A new gRPC version based release is handled automatically once the relevant [Renovate](https://www.mend.io/free-developer-tools/renovate/) branch is merged to master via the CI (Github Action).
+* A patch/release candidate release should be created manually in Github and the CI workflow will take care of the rest.

 #### Contributors